 Pathogens and Infectious Disease

-Diarrheal diseases, such as rotavirus, cholera, and typhoid, are the dominant health concern related to sewage pollution, causing 1.6 million deaths in 2017. ref These diseases can cause severe dehydration, malnutrition, and stunting in children, impairing their growth and mental development. ref The result can be lifelong health complications and damaging consequences for entire communities.
-Contact with sewage represents an urgent challenge particularly in developing areas, and has led to the development of the Water, Sanitation, and Hygiene (WASH) sector.
+Diarrheal diseases, such as rotavirus, cholera, and typhoid, are the dominant health concern related to wastewater pollution, causing 1.6 million deaths in 2017. ref These diseases can cause severe dehydration, malnutrition, and stunting in children, impairing their growth and mental development. ref The result can be lifelong health complications and damaging consequences for entire communities.
+See the case study from Bavu and Namaqumaqua villages in Fiji detailing the implementation of sanitation systems to address typhoid outbreaks and other impacts of wastewater pollution.

 - Pharmaceuticals, personal care products, and household cleaning products are among CECs known to cause endocrine disruption in humans, leading to negative consequences on reproductive health. ref